-Improper repairs and modifications can change the way vehicle systems work and cause serious personal injury.
+Improper repairs and modifications can change the way vehicle systems work and cause damage to the vehicle and serious personal injury.

 If emergency repairs must be performed elsewhere, have the vehicle examined by an authorized Audi dealer as soon as possible.